hbctraining/main/registrations/Slide_into_Spatial.md

 Any interested individuals who are keen in obtaining a foundational understanding of the workflow for analyzing spatial transcriptomics data in R.

-***We encourage academic and industry researchers who are working on scRNA-seq data or have plans to embark on spatial transcriptomic experiments in the near future to apply to this workshop.***
+***We encourage academic and industry researchers who are working on spatial transcriptomics data or have plans to embark on spatial transcriptomic experiments in the near future to apply to this workshop.***

 ---